 Over the past 10 years, MobiQuest has extended services to over 200 business brands, allowing them to build connections with over 65 million consumers through its awarded digital and mobile marketing platform M'loyal and recording transactions with over 500,000 consumers per day.
 With the increasingly bright prospects for big data and FinTech, MobiQuest is emerging as a "star of tomorrow" in India.

-The company now has 70 employees with only US$1.2 million in annual revenues, but its daily transactions involving half a million users have prompted Alibaba and Softbank to become investment partners during its next round of financing.
+The company now has 70 employees with its revenues for 2017 reaching INR180 million (US$2.67 million), but its daily transactions involving half a million users have prompted Alibaba and Softbank to become investment partners during its next round of financing.
 It has never sent any of its staff to Taiwan before, but MobiQuest will visit Computex Taipei 2018 to be held June 5-9 to explore the possibility of cooperating with Taiwan's ICT hardware makers.

 With a total workforce of 15,000 people in its global operations and ranking top in many domains, Taiwan-based IC design house MediaTek now hires 600 employees in India, including 250 in Dehli, 330 in Bangalore and 10 in Mumbai, a new foothold.